03.10.2017 » How does Ronaldo compare to footballing greats?

 Detractors will point out that neither Messi nor Ronaldo have ever won a World Cup.
 In Ronaldo's case, one might put this down to an accident of birth.
 Portugal has never done well in World Cup competitions historically, and Ronaldo cannot be expected to single-handedly lead his national team to victory against all odds, nor can he keep them in the tournament long enough to rack up an impressive tally of goals.

 In any case, World Cup wins are not the only measure of a player's worth, by any means.
 Ronaldo is performing miracles week in, week out at club level, and where once 30 goals in a season was seen as the best any player could hope for, Ronaldo routinely achieves this by mid-season, and in the last five years has averaged 50 plus.

-Real Madrid is heading into the 2017/18 season as title holders and favorites to win La Liga again, according to most UK betting sites.
+Real Madrid is heading into the 2017/18 season as title holders and favorites to win La Liga again.
 Backed up by some impressive new signings, such as Theo Hernandez and Dani Ceballos, Ronaldo has successfully transitioned to the center forward position and remains the driving force at the club.
 His exceptional performances at the end of last season were pivotal in securing Los Blanco's their 33rd League title, and despite a five-game suspension at the start of this season, there's no reason to think he won't push them to even greater heights this time out.